ansible/ansible-dev-environment/docs/index.md

 ## Features

 - Promotes an "ephemeral" development approach
-- Ensures the current development environment is isolated
+- Ensures the current development environment is isolated by using python virtual environments and redefining ANSIBLE_HOME to point to inside them.
 - Install all collection python requirements
 - Install all collection test requirements
 - Checks for missing system packages